 Are higher electricity prices impacting Japanese Industry’s ability to compete in the global market place?

 MITI, in its White Paper on International Trade 2000, indicates that in the last 20 years the US has overtaken Japan in terms of share of world exports.
-MITI believes that in future, Japanese industry will face increasingly stiff competition and will have to shoulder greater risks in the international markets.
+MITI believes that in the future, Japanese industry will face increasingly stiff competition and will have to shoulder greater risks in the international markets.

-MITI states that a significant contributor to Japan’s loss in global market share is the inefficiencies in Japan’s energy sector - specifically low productivity and high prices.
+MITI states that a significant contributor to Japan’s loss in global market share is the inefficiency in Japan’s energy sector - specifically low productivity and high prices.
 It says that these inefficiencies are a result of the absence of market competition.

 [Japan and US Share of world export graph]